 How can I communicate access codes or PINs to adorers?

-If your adoration program requires an adorer to enter an access code or PIN in order to gain entry, We Adore Him can help.
-You can store a single access code for all adorers, or a different code for each adorer.
+If your adoration program requires an adorer to enter an access code or PIN to gain entry, We Adore Him can help.
+You can store a single access code for all adorers or a different code for each adorer.